-György Spiró: Az Ikszek (The X-es); published in 2007, 542 pages "Every line in this novel proves the Shakespearean proposition that all the world is a stage.
-Spiro is a born storyteller and guides the reader through this period of Polish history with vision and humour." Ágnes Széchenyi György Spiró was born in Budapest in 1946.
-As a writer, he is the author of 22 books, which include volumes of short stories, novels, plays, and essays as well as monographs about the Croatian playwright Miroslav Krleza (1981), the history of Central- and Eastern-European drama (1996), and multiple roles in Shakespeare (1997).
-His own plays have been collected in the volumes Csirkefej (Chickenhead, 1987) and Mohózat (Slapstick, 1997).
-His fiction includes the early Kerengő (Cloister, 1974) and the major novels Az Ikszek (X-es, 1981), A jövevény (The Comeling, 1990), and Jégmadár (The Kingfisher, 2001) First published in 1981, Spiró's historical novel is set in a fractured Poland at the end of the 18th century.
+György Spiró: Az Ikszek (The X-es);

+"Every line in this novel proves the Shakespearean proposition that all the world is a stage.
+Spiró is a born storyteller and guides the reader through this period of Polish history with vision and humour." Ágnes Széchenyi

+First published in 1981, Spiró's historical novel is set in a fractured Poland at the end of the 18th century.
 The majority of the Polish nobility are collaborating with either their German or Russian occupiers and groups of intellectuals hatch plans of revolution while the man on the street is struggling to survive.
-It is amid all of this that the theatre director Osiñski battles to keep his company in one piece but is challenged in his post by the return of a legendary actor long past his prime.
+It is amid all of this that the theatre director Osiňski battles to keep his company in one piece but is challenged in his post by the return of a legendary actor long past his prime.
 He is driven by a single goal: popularity.
 Despite early acclaim, critical articles begin to appear that slate the acting legend, signed simply with "x-es".
 There is obviously someone out there set on ruining him and the trail leads to the very top...